joshuandwilliams/CDAScorer/docs/_pages/tutorial.md

 (my-env) $ cdascorer -h
 ```

-On windows these commands change slightly, and assume that .PY is in your pathext system variable.
+On Windows these commands change slightly, and assume that .PY is in your pathext system variable.
 ```sh
 (my-env) $ cdascorer-windows.py -s <SOURCE-FOLDER> -f <DATA-FILE> -n <CDA_PER_LEAF>
 (my-env) $ cdascorer-windows-test.py